Agent

 Start Creating Free

-For product-style prompts, this is exactly where a general AI image generator either becomes useful or falls apart.
-If you are creating e-commerce visuals, you need something close to a clean AI product photo, not just a pretty bottle floating in a random scene.
+For product-style work, Pollo AI’s broader image ecosystem gives the section a clear commercial use case.
+If you are creating e-commerce visuals, you need something close to a clean AI product photo, not just a decorative object in a random scene.

 Pros: